ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2020.08.19.md

 ## good progress with points completed
 * we've got more points done than predicted, maybe because of not doing as well last sprint.
-* try not to read too much into the burndown graph
+* try not to read too much into the burn down graph
 * will see if it continues to next sprint

 ## stand up order